-Those companies with offices in China have told me that there is a big staff retention problem.
+Those companies with offices in China indicated to us that there was a considerable staff retention problem.
 Talented and qualified (and at the same time loyal!)
 Chinese individuals are very sought after.
 They are constantly being head-hunted and do not hesitate to change jobs after a short time if a better paid alternative presents itself.
 Whilst in the Western culture frequent job changes can have a negative impact on a CV, this does not seem to be an issue for Chinese employees.